 Dr. Stephanie Rivera Berruz focuses on the Caribbean, Latina, and Latinx/Latin American philosophies with close attention to the intersections between race, gender, and sexuality.
-Read about her work here.
+Read about her work on her Academia profile page..

 Dr. Grant Silva specializes in Latin American philosophy, political philosophy, and the philosophy of race and ethnicity.
-Read more about his research here.
+Read more about his research on his Academia profile page.

 Dr. Curtis L. Carter works on the Philosophy of Art (Aesthetics) with a particular focus on Chinese/Western art and aesthetics, Hegel's Aesthetics, Aesthetics of the City, and Philosophy of Dance.
-Read some of his work here.
+Read more of his work.

 Dr. Javiera Perez Gomez works in applied ethics and bioethics.
 Much of her current work focuses on analyzing policies and practices that seem to compound the disadvantages that members of marginalized groups already face.
-Read her latest article on the ethics of prenatal testing here.
+Read her latest article on Fiduciary Duties Beyond Reproductive Care.

 Dr. Theresa Tobin works on topics in ethics and feminist philosophy with special focus on moral justification, moral and political emotions, and spiritual violence.
 Her current projects include a co-authored book with Dr. Alison Jaggar on moral justification in an unjust world, and an interdisciplinary collaboration with sociologist, Dr. Dawne Moon, studying spiritual violence perpetrated against LGBTQ Christians.
-Read some her work on spiritual violence here.
+Read some of her work on spiritual violence.